Sigri (village): The Natural History Museum of the Lesvos

 This is the dry end of the island of Lesbos fairly lacking in vegetation and agriculture.
 Its beaches have the most sand of all of Lesbos, contrasting with the rockier and pebble beaches to the east.
 This area is sparsely populated and only frequented by a small number of tourists.
 It is quite windy relative to east Lesbos, but has not yet been discovered by wind surfers.
 The sea is not that safe, although within the large bays the waves and currents are gentle.

-The village beach, a glorious near-180 degree sweep of volcanic grey sand, is normally safe for children, shelving very gently out to the rocky floor of the shallow bay.
-Inflatables should ideally be tethered, or their users closely supervised, because of the breeze.
+The village beach, a near-180 degree sweep of volcanic grey sand, is normally safe for children, shelving gently out to the rocky floor of the shallow bay.
+Inflatables should be tethered, or their users closely supervised, because of the breeze.
 There are six clothes-optional sandy beaches within walking distance of Sigri.